TomaAllary/adversarial_learning_project/README.md

 ## Environment

-### ShooterEnvironment (`pettingzoo_env/shooter_env.py`)
+### ShooterEnvironment (`environments/shooter_env.py`)

 A symmetric N-vs-N tactical shooter built on [PettingZoo](https://pettingzoo.farama.org/) `ParallelEnv`.
-Two teams (Red and Blue) spawn on opposite corners of an 8×8 grid and fight until one team is eliminated or the step limit is reached.
+Two teams (Red and Blue) spawn on opposite corners of a 9×9 grid and fight until one team is eliminated or the step limit is reached.

 **Default configuration:** 1 agent per team (1v1).